tulios/mappersmith/README.md

 }
 ```

-The new configurations will be merged. `configure` also receives the `requestParams` as a first argument.
+The new configurations will be merged. `configure` also receives the `requestParams` as the first argument.
+Take a look [here](https://github.com/tulios/mappersmith/blob/master/src/mappersmith.js) for more options.

 ### XHR